SkyLostTR/Cloudflare-Update-IP/README.md

 - **Backup & Restore:** Easily backup and restore DNS records for safety.
 - **Colorful Output:** Clear, color-coded console output for easy tracking.
 - **Windows Friendly:** Built for Windows, but works cross-platform with Python.
+- **Self-Update Check:** Automatically checks GitHub for a newer version and offers to update before running.

 ---